ranranrunforit/Agents/deep_research/README.md

 * **Writer Agent (`writer_agent.py`):** A "senior researcher" agent (`WriterAgent`) responsible for compiling the raw search summaries into a cohesive, lengthy, and detailed markdown report.
 It also generates a short summary and suggests follow-up questions for further research.
 The output is structured as `ReportData`.
 * **Email Agent (`email_agent.py`):** An agent (`Email agent`) tasked with sending a nicely formatted HTML email.
 It leverages a `send_email` function tool, which uses SendGrid to deliver the report content via email.
 * **LLM Integration:** All agents (`planner_agent`, `search_agent`, `writer_agent`, `email_agent`) primarily use Google's Gemini models (specifically `gemini-2.5-flash-preview-05-20` and `gemini-2.0-flash`) via `AsyncOpenAI` and `OpenAIChatCompletionsModel` for their reasoning and generation capabilities.

-The project aims to provide an automated, multi-agent system for efficient and comprehensive research, culminating in a presentable report.